A reader named Dave recently sent this question to me:

 Therefore there is only one problem on which all my existence, my peace and my happiness depend: to discover myself in discovering God.
 If I find Him I will find myself and if I find my true self I will find Him. (page 38)

 To the best of my knowledge, Merton was the first major Christian contemplative author in the English language to write about this “true self / false self” distinction.
 But he was hardly the last!
 His fellow Trappist monks Thomas Keating and M. Basil Pennington use this language; indeed, Pennington wrote an entire book on this concept: True Self, False Self: Unmasking the Spirit Within.
-The concept of the true and false self show up in some of Keating’s most important books, like Open Mind Open Heart and Invitation to Love.
+The concepts of the true and false self show up in some of Keating’s most important books, like Open Mind Open Heart and Invitation to Love.
 Beyond the Trappists, Richard Rohr picks up this language in his book Immortal Diamond: The Search for Our True Self.

 Although New Seeds of Contemplation was published in 1962, it is in fact a revision of an earlier work, Seeds of Contemplation, which came out in 1949 — barely a year after Merton’s bestseller The Seven Storey Mountain was published.
 Merton uses this language of true self and false self in the earlier edition, so the idea had been part of his thinking since his first decade in the cloister.

 (Incidentally, if you look up “true self and false self” in Wikipedia, you’ll find an assertion that the language only dates back to about 1960, in the writing of a British psychiatrist named Donald Winnicott.
-Apparently the editor of that particular page on Wikipedia is ignorant of, or uninterested in, the religious/contemplative use of these concepts!)
+Apparently the editor of that particular page on Wikipedia is ignorant of, or uninterested in, the religious/contemplative use of these concepts.)

 Merton’s description of the false self carries a kind of theological harshness that might be expected from a pre-Vatican II Trappist monk.
 The false self is a “prison” and is linked to sin; in Merton’s dour assessment, “To say I was born in sin is to say I came into the world with a false self.” (page 35).
 Thankfully, he goes out of his way to insist that the false self should not be equated to the flesh (the body) — but this disclaimer only appeared in the “New Seeds” edition of the book, not in the original 1949 edition.
 It makes me wonder if Merton had to deal with readers jumping to that kind of dualist conclusion after reading the original text.